ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-06-11-avengers-git.md

 git checkout -b feat/get-stone  # or git switch -c feat/get-stone
 ```

-...and procured the stones from earlier timelines.
-As with the video above, we
+...and procure the stones from earlier timelines.
+As with the clip above, we
 had Hulk successfully obtaining the Time Stone from The Ancient One: